 Rice, macadamia, and cashew milk are not good choices for frothed drinks.
 Skim is the least desirable of the dairy options, but you can make it work by bumping your cup on the counter to pop the larger bubbles and create a smoother texture.

 Now that you know the common reasons why milk foam collapses, let’s get ready to create the perfect latte.
 Grab a cup for steaming and your milk of choice, and head to the kitchen.

 1. Pour the Milk of Your Choice Into Your Pitcher

 Frothed milk is more voluminous than plain milk straight from the refrigerator, so be sure to leave some room for the milk and any added espresso shots if you plan on drinking out of your cup when you’re done.
 Due to their composition, whole milk or oat milk works best, but you can also use 2% or almond.
 Soy creates a denser froth, so it would make for an extra creamy indulgence, but don’t plan on it cooperating for latte art.
-Since it’s heavier, it’ll just dump out instead of pouring gracefully.
+Since it is heavier, it will just dump out instead of pouring gracefully.

-2. If Using a Steam Wand, Place the Steam Tip About 1 inch Under the Milk’s Surface and Steam
+2. If Using a Steam Wand, Place the Steam Tip About 1 inch Under the Milk’s Surface & Steam

 If you’re using a steam wand alternative, whisk, mix, or froth until you achieve your desired texture.
 For hot lattes, remember 140ºF is an ideal temperature for your milk.
 Never go above 165ºF or you’ll run the risk of scalding your milk.